ShakeelRaja/Day-2/README.md

 ![comparison](comparison.jpeg)

+### Extra reading

 Compare and contrast lists, dictionaries, tuples and sets and describe the use cases for each of these.
-Consult following slides for examples
+Consult following slides for examples https://www.slideshare.net/rampalliraj/learn-python-for-beginners-part2

-https://www.slideshare.net/rampalliraj/learn-python-for-beginners-part2
+## Summary:

+Today's lesson provided further insight into Python development environment with lists and dictionaries.
+We can now compare and contrast between use cases for both of these non primitive data types.
+We used data in lists to do some simple geographical visualisations using Python Folium library.
+The lesson highlighted how dictionaries can be used to store information as key: value pairs to ensure data integrity.
+As an extra lab, we also saw how to import data into pandas dataframe for processing.